What is Prime Cost in a Restaurant?

 We’ve explained what prime cost is, how to calculate it, and what it measures.
 Now what?
 As previously mentioned, prime cost affects the baseline for your product’s sale price.
 If you can lower the prime cost associated with your product you have two possible outcomes:

-1. You can reduce the cost to the customer, or
+1. You can reduce the actual cost to the customer, or

 2. The business earns more money per sale